MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copilot-answer-control-overview.md

 [This article is prerelease documentation and is subject to change.]

 Makers can use the Copilot answer control to set predefined questions that end users can use to get AI-generated information with a single click.
-The control is powered by Microsoft Copilot and is designed for mobile users to provid them with immediate answers to frequently asked questions.
+The control is powered by Microsoft Copilot and is designed for mobile users to provide them with immediate answers to frequently asked questions.

 :::image type="content" source="media/answer-control/answer-control-shown-on-mobile.png" alt-text="Answers shown on mobile":::